GhostDragonWasTaken/methASM/README.md

 - Language surface area is still evolving.
 - Some advanced language and backend scenarios are not implemented.
 - Source-level forward declaration syntax is not fully exposed in the parser yet, even though symbol-table forward declaration compatibility checks are implemented.
-- `switch` currently expects numeric literal case values.
+- `switch` case labels currently require compile-time integer constant expressions and do not yet support range-style cases.

 ## Contributing